 North Layla 3976 m, Douglas Freshfield, Pauel, 1888

 South layla 3994 m, Gottfried Merzbacher, 1891

 Access to Mount Layla is not easy.
 From Tbilisi you can take a regular bus or taxi to Mestia - it is 8-10 hours drive, or there is an option to take a seat on the small plane which flies from Zugdidi to Mestia, but it is not regular flight.
 From Mestia it is 40 min drive to Zkhumari village, from which begins the trail to upper pastures.
-First camping is normally done at the flat place higher the shepherds hut.
+First camping is normally done at the flat place higher than the shepherd's hut.
 The hut is occupated during the summer months with the very friendly people from whom you always can buy fresh milk, cheese, bread.
-The people are extremely hospetable, it is not a problem to stay with them for a night.
+The people are extremely hospitable, it is not a problem to stay with them for a night.